rapidsai/cugraph/docs/cugraph/source/installation/source_build.md

 # Building from Source

-These instructions are tested on supported distributions of Linux, CUDA, and Python - See [RAPIDS Getting Started](https://rapids.ai/start.html) for list of supported environments.
-Other operating systems _might be_ compatible, but are not currently tested.
+These instructions are tested on supported versions/distributions of Linux, CUDA, and Python - See [RAPIDS Getting Started](https://rapids.ai/start.html) for the list of supported environments.
+Other environments _might be_ compatible, but are not currently tested.

 ## Prerequisites